New England (New South Wales): Transport and communications

 The New England region is traversed by five major highways and a concentrated network of minor roads.
 On the tablelands the New England Highway, which links Tamworth, Uralla, Armidale, Guyra, Glen Innes and Tenterfield is a major route linking New South Wales and Queensland.
 The Newell Highway is a major route linking Victoria and Queensland through Narrabri and Moree.
 Thunderbolts Way from Gloucester provides the shortest route from Sydney to the New England and continues through Walcha, Uralla and Bundarra to Inverell.
 The Oxley Highway, Gwydir Highway, the scenic Waterfall Way and Bruxner Highway traverse the New England region from west to east.
 On Western Slopes the Kamilaroi Highway runs in a north-western direction for 620 km, from Willow Tree passing through Quirindi, Gunnedah, Narrabri and Wee Waa until it reaches Bourke.
 Fossickers Way is a tourist route that runs from Nundle to Warialda in the north and then east to Inverell and Glen Innes passing through some rich gem areas.

 The major towns have air, coach and rail services that supplement the road network.
 The Main North railway line following the same route as the New England Highway to Wallangarra, Queensland was the first railway link between the states, however the coastal railway is now used and the New England line is disused north of Armidale.
 There is a daily passenger service from and to Sydney which extends to Moree in the north west and Armidale in the north.
 The train divides at Werris Creek.

+Armidale Airport and Tamworth Airport are the region's main two airports which provides daily domestic flights to Sydney and Brisbane that are operated by QantasLink and Link Airways.

+Media

+Radio

+Radio stations that broadcast to the region are ABC New England North West, 2TM, 2YOU, and 2ARM.

+Television

+TV stations the broadcast to the region are: